 Salt-based systems are 99% efficient in preventing the buildup of limescale in our homes.
 Since there are several methods that salt-free systems use, the efficiency may differ, ranging from 41%.

 There is some difference in water usage efficiency between the two systems.
 Saltless water softeners are extremely efficient, pegged at 100%; therefore, you waste no water.

 Efficiency for a salt-based water softener is rated at about 96%.
 In providing soft water, salt-based softeners perform periodic regeneration cycles.
 These cycles are a way for the water treatment system to clean itself.
 This occurs when the resin bed is concentrated with the hard water minerals flushed out of the softener system.
 The number of times the system flushes depends on the water needs of the household and water hardness levels.

 Ion exchange systems that have an on-demand regeneration are more efficient.
 For instance, for a family of 4, a typical salt-based water softener will flush approximately 35-65 gallons of water.

 Salt-based water softeners eliminate the possibility of limescale in hard water.
 When you apply soap to hard water, soap scum is produced.
 Soap scum is essentially a nuisance causing damage to clothes, staining toilet bowls and hair.

-Salt-based water softeners help in soap and detergent savings of about $350.
+Salt-based systems help in soap and detergent savings of about $350.
 Users will use less soap, detergent, and shampoo.

-Salt-free systems do not remove hard minerals that cause the soap scum.
-They act as water conditioners, and water forms soap scum during usage.
+Salt-free systems like Natursoft and Futuresoft do not remove hard minerals that cause the soap scum.
+They act as salt-free water conditioners, and water forms soap scum during usage.
 Savings on soap, detergents, and shampoo is therefore negligible.